sws-computersysteme/azure-ai-travel-agents/docs/advanced-setup.md

 2. Ensure that all required environment variables are set correctly in the Azure Portal under the Container App settings.
 3. Verify that all dependent services (like the API, customer query, etc.) are running and accessible.
 For more troubleshooting information, visit [Container Apps troubleshooting](https://learn.microsoft.com/azure/container-apps/troubleshooting).

+Q: Error: FunctionAgent must have at least one tool

+A: This error indicates that your MCP servers are not running.
+Ensure that you have started the MCP servers using the `docker compose up` command as described in the [Running the MCP servers in a containerized environment](#running-the-mcp-servers-in-a-containerized-environment) section.
+If the services are running, check their logs for any errors or issues that might prevent them from functioning correctly.

 ### Additional information